 Large openings, shaped like eyes, cut through the facade, making way for views to the gun bays, a terrace and in the direction of a neighboring fortress on Pampus Island.
 ‘The wooden façade leans forward and backward, bends around the program and nestles the building deep in the stronghold’, say the architects.

-Photos Courtesy John Lewis Marshall.
+Photos courtesy of John Lewis Marshall